MottainaiCI/lxd-compose-docs/site/content/docs/vmware-1-1.md

 This command will download the LXD images over the configured LXD instances of the selected project without destroy and/or create containers.

+{{< hint info >}}
+In the example it's used the image LXD with alias `nginx/<release>`.
+This image is created and exposed over HTTPS in a separated step.
+If this is not available it's possible to use the images available over Macaroni Simplestreams Server or Canonical Server and just install packages in the `post-node-creation` phase to prepare the container with all needed software.
+{{< /hint >}}

 If it's needed add a new node/VM you need just editing the file `prod.yaml` and the `config.yml` to add the new node.